Table of Contents

 Coniferous Trees

-Most of the trees in the boreal forest are conifers, including spruces, pines, and larches.
-In order to receive the most sunlight and start photosynthesis as soon as possible, these trees maintain their green tint.
-Conifers have leaves that resemble waxy needles that help them lose relatively little water in the summer and early spring.
-The needle-like leaves of conifers typically fall off every two to three years, although some, like the spruce, can retain them for up to eight years.
-Some trees, including the Tamarack and Larch, yearly lose their needle-like leaves.
+Most trees in the boreal forest are conifers, like spruces, pines, and larches.
+These trees stay green to get sunlight and start making food quickly.
+Their leaves look like waxy needles, which helps them save water in summer and early spring.
+These needle-like leaves usually fall off every two to three years, but some, like spruces, can keep them for up to eight years.
+Some trees, like Tamarack and Larch, lose their needle-like leaves every year.

 Deciduous Trees